trayio/falafel/docs/pages/ddl.md

 ```

 Most simple lookup configurations will look like this.
-The `message` paramater is where you specify the name of the operation to call.
+The `message` parameter is where you specify the name of the operation to call.

 ### Input dependent DDLs